 Ear canal, eardrum, cone of light and malleus bone

-Let’s start with the features that are readily observable.
+Let’s start with the features of normal ear anatomy that are readily observable.
 The first thing you notice is the large circular area.
 This is the tympanic membrane (eardrum) and is often described as pearly gray.
 In an adult, the eardrum is about 1 cm in diameter.
 A healthy eardrum is concave inwards.
 The cone of light is seen on a healthy eardrum – it is from otoscope light reflected from the concave surface.
 The cone of light extends from the middle of the eardrum to the periphery.

 The next obvious structure is the malleus bone.
 This bone is attached to the eardrum and translates the movement of the eardrum to the inner ear via the chain of bones malleus, incus, stapes.
 These bones are commonly referred to as hammer, anvil and stirrup.